pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 The :ref:`--verbose general option` displays extra information about the pywbemcli internal processing.

-The :ref:`--no-deprecation-warnings general option` suppresses the display of deprecation warnings, that are otherwise shown on the standard error stream.
+The :ref:`--deprecation-warnings general option` controls the display of deprecation warnings.

 The :ref:`--version general option` displays pywbemcli version information and the :ref:`--help general option` provides top level help